RicardoBurboa/aws-handson-kafka/README.md

 - `holamundo.py`: Creates a producer and sends a message.
 - `consumer.py`: Creates a consumer and receives the message.
 - `delete.py`: Deletes the topic that was created previously.
+- `requirements.txt`: Used to install all the relevant dependencies.

 ## Prerequisites